 Best Bass Gaming Earbuds

-The Sony MDRXB50AP Extra Bass Earbuds are considered to be some of the best gaming earbuds around for those who love bass-heavy earbuds.
-They dispense some really powerful bass sounds out of their speakers.
+The Sony MDRXB50AP Extra Bass Earbuds are considered to be some of the best gaming earbuds around for those who love bass-heavy audio.
+They dispense some really powerful bass from their speakers.
 Featuring 12-millimeter dome-type drivers, these gaming earbuds provide a feeling of vibration in your ears.
-They come with hybrid silicone earbuds that sit comfortably in your ears, ensuring that you're able to play your games for a longer duration.
+They come with hybrid silicone earbuds that sit comfortably in your ears, ensuring that you're able to play your games for longer durations.

 With the Sony MDRXB50AP, you also get an integrated mic as well as playback controls to help control your music.
-Lightweight and comfortable, these gaming earbuds are built with neodymium magnets to ensure that you get high-quality sounds.
+Lightweight and comfortable, these gaming earbuds are built with neodymium magnets to ensure that you get only high-quality audio.

-Just like the Mindbeast above, these gaming earbuds come with a carry case and they are designed with a tangle-free cable so you get to have better gaming experience.
-If you're looking to get the best gaming earbuds with really heavy bass, these are some of the top options you can choose.
+Just like the Mindbeast above, these gaming earbuds come with a carry case and are designed with a tangle-free cable, affording you a more freeing gaming experience.
+If you're looking to get the best gaming earbuds with really heavy bass, this is one of the top options you can choose.

 9. Beats Urbeats3 Magnetic Earbuds

-The Beats Urbeats 3 Magnetic earbuds are some of the best gaming earbuds you can choose if you're looking for wired earphones with great sound reproduction.
-With a price tag less than $60, you get a pair of comfortable gaming earbuds that offer a balanced sound profile.
-While they aren't as comfortable as the 1More Gaming Earbuds in our review, they won't cause discomfort to your ear canal.
+The Beats Urbeats 3 Magnetic Earbuds are some of the best gaming earbuds you can choose if you're looking for wired earphones with great sound reproduction.
+With a price tag of less than $60, you get a pair of comfortable gaming earbuds that offer a balanced sound profile.
+While they aren't as comfortable as the 1More Gaming Earbuds, you won't have to worry about them causing any discomfort.
 These gaming earbuds are breathable and stable for daily commuting and sports.

-They offer a great level of passive sound isolation like the 1More gaming earbuds, and they come with fins that help provide them with more stability.
+They offer a great level of passive sound isolation like the 1More Gaming Earbuds, and they come with fins that help provide them with more stability.
 Thanks to their magnetic buds, you can easily wear them around your neck without tangling the cable.
-Also, these Beats headset for gaming offers great bass that is noticeable in action-packed scenes.
+These Beats earbuds for gaming also offer great bass that is most noticeable in action-packed scenes.

-They do have limited compatibility with Android devices as they were made to work flawlessly with iOS devices.
-You won't be able to use the in-line remote volume controls if you're using these gaming earbuds with an Android device.
-Also, their cable is short, which means that you can't watch TV with them, and their microphone doesn't do well with console gaming.
+They do have limited compatibility with Android devices as they were designed primarily to work flawlessly with iOS devices.
+You therefore won't be able to use the in-line remote volume controls if you're using these gaming earbuds with an Android device.
+The cable is also short, which means that you can't watch TV with them, and their microphone doesn't do well with console gaming.

 On the upside though, they are easy to carry around and their wired connection helps reduce latency.
-So basically, while the 1More gaming earbud is ideal for those looking for comfort, the Beats Urbeats Magnetic Earbuds are perfect for those who want a neutral sounding gaming earbud.
+While the 1More gaming earbud is ideal for those looking for comfort, the Beats Urbeats Magnetic Earbuds are perfect for those who want a neutral-sounding gaming earbud.

-Featuring a design that's similar to the Turtle Beach Battle gaming earbuds, the HP Gaming Earbuds are awesome options for those looking to buy the best gaming earbuds for their phones, PC, and consoles without spending much.
-With a price tag less than $25, these gaming earbuds share many similarities with the Turtle Beach earbuds, including a boom mic, an in-line mic, as well as the ability to work with consoles, PC, handheld, and mobile devices.
+Featuring a design that's similar to the Turtle Beach Battle gaming earbuds, these HP Gaming Earbuds are an awesome option for those looking to buy the best gaming earbuds for their phone, PC, and consoles without spending much.
+With a price tag of less than $25, these gaming earbuds share many similarities with the Turtle Beach earbuds, including a boom mic, an in-line mic, as well as the ability to work with consoles, PC, handheld devices, and mobile devices.